arian1123/TwitterEmotionIntensity/Final System/README.md

 Stage 2 feature extraction:

-Extract all the features and save them in files under the folder named data (i.e. Features_reg, Features_oc, and 2017FeaturesReg).
+Extract all the features.
+Reduce the dimensions of lexicon features because these features are sparse and their dimensions are high.
+Save them in files under the folder named data (i.e. Features_reg, Features_oc, and 2017FeaturesReg).
 The features inculude tf-idf, bag of words, edinburgh embeddings, glove embeddings, hash tag intensities, emoji lexicon, and Affect lexicon features including AFINN, BingLiu, MPQA, NRC-EmoLex, NRC-Hash-Emo, NRC-Hash-Sent, NRC10E, Sentiment140, SentiStrength.

 Stage 3 regression/classification: